yunwi5/code-like-pro/README.md

 ## Technologies Used

 This is the list of programming languages, frameworks and libraries we used for both frontend and backend. <br />
-For each dependency, we list human readable package name, followed by official package name and its version.
+For each dependency, we list human readable package name, followed by official `npm` package name and its version.

 ### Frontend